Wavering Radiant: Music

 Wavering Radiant, at 54 minutes, is Isis' shortest release since their 2000 studio début Celestial.
 The standard release contains seven tracks, ranging from less than two minutes to more than ten.
 It continues Isis' use of non-standard time signatures, opening in 5/4 time with "Hall of the Dead".

 Milton Savage tussled with the challenge of defining Isis' sound: "If it's not heavy – 'dense' is better description – and the band's purer metal roots have grown into a towering trunk from which sprout the most tangled of branches, both sturdy and incredibly delicate, then how does one take in the full picture and condense twelve years of unfaltering advancement to a single adjective?"
-Roque Strew, of Pitchfork Media, struggles in the same vein: "pin a single label, style, adjective on Isis and it slips right off."
+Roque Strew, of Pitchfork, struggles in the same vein: "pin a single label, style, adjective on Isis and it slips right off."

 While reviewers were troubled with categorizing the band, much time was spent deliberating upon the album's sound when held in comparison with other Isis material.
 Robin Jahdi, writing for FACT Magazine, holds that the album presents a shift in dynamic.
 "It takes a while to realise, but [Wavering Radiant] is pretty different to what's come before from Aaron Turner and co.
 The last time this happened was 2002, when they transformed from brutal sludge metal to something altogether more delicate."
 Here, he references the transition brokered when Isis released Oceanic, a critically acclaimed departure from the sound of 2000's Celestial.
 Other differences from some of Isis' previous material have been noted; on a broad scale, the album was deemed "less punishing than Panopticon, from 2004, and less ponderous than In the Absence of Truth, from 2006", but closer examination also led Slants Matthew Cole to suggest differences.
 "On past releases, Isis employed loud/soft dynamics to stunning effect, and while that element remains central to their sound, the best parts of Wavering Radiant suggest a more sophisticated integration.
 Rather than playing on the line between pretty and heavy, tracks like 'Stone to Wake a Serpent' and '20 Minutes / 40 Years' dissolve it."
 Not all reviews held the album to be such a departure – for instance, Andrew Hartwig feels that "Wavering Radiant continues in the direction that Isis have been travelling since their inception, with an increasing prominence of melody and a greater focus on placid sections to balance out their signature crushing heaviness".